Fireworks: Import, storage and sale

 Price comparison websites allow consumers to compare packages offered by ISPs in their area.

 As ISPs only work with certain network operators, the range of choice available to consumers will depend on which network operators are active in the area.
-For example, full fibre deals from BT and Sky are only available in places where Openreach has built a full fibre network.
+For example, full fibre deals from BT are only available in places where Openreach has built a full fibre network.

 Openreach has published a map showing its future full fibre network deployments.
-However, other network operators do not generally publish detailed future build plans.
+However, other network operators do not generally publish future build plans.

 The UK Government provides funding to support the rollout of full fibre broadband networks to parts of the UK that would otherwise not be commercially viable.
 The funding programme, known as Project Gigabit, has two main parts: